 The nickname for this place is The White City.
 Mérida is the capital of Yucatán.
-This city was built in the year 1542 by Spanish conquerors above the ancient Mayan city and has many features of the colonial times.
+This city was built in 1542 by Spanish conquerors above the ancient Mayan city and had many features of colonial times.
 One of these buildings includes the former Conquistador leader’s palace.
-The main square of the city, called El Zocalo, is home to many historic structures such as the 16th Century Cathedral, the Governor’s Palace and the Old Town Hall.
-The tree-lined streets of El Pasea Montejo with its beautiful mansions mark the former glory of the city.
+The main square of the city, called El Zocalo, is home to many historic structures, such as the 16th Century Cathedral, the Governor’s Palace, and the Old Town Hall.
+The tree-lined streets of El Pasea Montejo, with its beautiful mansions, mark the city’s former glory.
 After a warm day, this street can be a beautiful place for a stroll.

 Travelers who love silver jewelry can visit this city because Taxco is famous for its silver work.
 Located in the north of the state of Guerrero, it is the first and most important mining area around.
-Today its streets are filled with stones, large colonial houses with balconies full of colorful flowers, small squares and silver workshops, making it one of the most popular places to visit in Mexico.
-Churches such as St. Prisca’s reflect Baroque architectural style of this city.
-Holy Week is a good time to visit Taxco because there is a celebration during which people will display their faith and belief in a spectacular fashion.
+Today, its streets are filled with stones, large colonial houses with balconies full of colorful flowers, small squares, and silver workshops, making it one of the most popular places to visit in Mexico.
+Churches such as St. Prisca’s reflect the Baroque architectural style of this city.
+Holy Week is a good time to visit Taxco because there is a celebration during which people will spectacularly display their faith and belief.

-This city is also the state capital of of a district with the same name, located in a valley below the Sierra Madre Mountains.
-Colonial architecture, archaeological sites, a peaceful atmosphere and a good day at the festival of the dead make this city a suitable tourist destination in Mexico.
-At the heart of Oaxaca, there is a beautiful square called Zócalo where tourists can admire beautiful colonial landmarks such as Templo de Santo Domingo, the Tour Museum, and the souvenir shops.
+This city is also the state capital of a district with the same name, located in a valley below the Sierra Madre Mountains.
+Colonial architecture, archaeological sites, a peaceful atmosphere, and a good day at the Festival of the Dead make this city one of the best places to visit in Mexico.
+At the heart of Oaxaca, there is a beautiful square called Zócalo, where tourists can admire beautiful colonial landmarks such as Templo de Santo Domingo, the Tour Museum, and the souvenir shops.
 Also, visitors can see the beautiful valleys in Monte Albán.